vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/style.md

 Accent color and brand colors which used for interactive components.

+By default, the theme automatically generates the following accent colors based on the `$theme-color` in config file, but you can still customize them:

 - `$vp-c-accent`: The most solid color used mainly for colored text.
 It must satisfy the contrast ratio against when used on top of `$vp-c-accent-soft`.
 - `$vp-c-accent-hover`: Color used for hover state.
 - `$vp-c-accent-bg`: Color used for solid background.
 It must satisfy the contrast ratio with `$vp-c-accent-text` on top of it.